 A first driving while intoxicated (DWI) offense can occur when an individual has an alcohol concentration level over the legal limit or when their normal mental or physical abilities are impaired, even though they may feel they are perfectly capable of driving.
-Typically, the legal limit in Texas is equivalent to around one or two alcoholic drinks, depending on a person’s body type and weight, amount of food they have consumed and how long they have been drinking.
+Typically, the legal limit in Texas is equivalent to two alcoholic drinks, depending on a person’s body type and weight, amount of food they have consumed and how long they have been drinking.

 If you are charged with a first DWI in Texas (commonly referred to as driving under the influence or DUI in many other parts of the country), you can receive very serious penalties if convicted, including possible jail time, steep fines, a driver’s license suspension, increased auto insurance rates, a mark on your criminal record and/or possible limits on educational and professional opportunities.

 Warning: If you have refused to submit to chemical testing or failed a blood or breath intoxication test for DWI, you only have 15 days to request an administrative license suspension to get your license back.

 Lawyer for a First DWI in Dallas, TX

 If you have been charged with a first DWI in Dallas or the surrounding areas in the DFW Metroplex, then contact an experienced criminal defense attorney at The Law Offices of Richard C. McConathy.

 The attorneys at The Law Offices of Richard C. McConathy are familiar with special rules and procedures that apply to a first-time DWI case in Dallas County, and all of he surrounding counties in Texas, including Wise County, Kaufman County, Parker County,Grayson County, Rockwall County, Johnson County or Ellis County.